The original short film showcase featuring Minnesota work by local, indie filmmakers.

 Looking for a nice, free venue at which to screen your work?
 Or you simply want to see great locally-made independent film?
 Cinema Lounge provides local filmmakers with a cool, intimate space to screen their latest work and film enthusiasts a spot to come and see the best indie shorts coming out of Minnesota today.

 The Lounge.
 Short films.
 Indie filmmakers.
-Our programmer Valérie Déus curates a lineup of 2-4 locally made shorts (20 minutes or less) per screening.
+Our programmer curates a lineup of 2-4 locally made shorts (20 minutes or less) per screening.
 We mix it up with anything and everything: narratives, docs, music videos, animation, and experimental.
-After each film is screened, you meet the mind(s) behind the film, as host Merit Thursday conducts a short Q+A session with the filmmakers.
+After each film is screened, you meet the mind(s) behind the film, as our host conducts a short Q+A session with the filmmakers.

 The Mission: You + Clounge = Sweet Cinematic Bliss.
 Cinema Lounge provides a venue for filmmakers who normally wouldn’t have a place to screen their work, whether it’s due to a shoestring budget or edgy, alternative content preventing them from finding a home at the local megaplex.
-Plus, involving the audience with the Q+A allows the filmmakers to get genuine feedback from discerning viewers.
+Plus, involving the audience with the Q+A allows the filmmakers to receive genuine feedback from discerning viewers.
 Finally, it’s a hangout for filmmakers, producers, screenwriters, and anyone to network and meet like-minded folks, possibly forming contacts for future projects.

 Interested in showing your work at Cinema Lounge?
 Here is the submission form!